How to Use Anki for Long-Term Retention of Course Material

 The Rule Nobody Tells You: Start Smaller Than You Think

 The most common reason students quit Anki is a review avalanche — adding 50 new cards per day for two weeks and then waking up to 600 due reviews.
 Start with 10 new cards per day maximum for the first two weeks.
-Understand your review load before increasing it.
 The long-term value of Anki is only realized if you stick with it; a sustainable pace maintained for a semester is worth infinitely more than an aggressive pace maintained for two weeks.

 Struggling to Keep Up With Course Material?